Skip to yearly menu bar Skip to main content

 Workshop: Differentiable Almost Everything: Differentiable Relaxations, Algorithms, Operators, and Simulators

-Lossless hardening with $\partial\mathbb{B}$ nets
+Lossless hardening with B nets

 Ian Wright

-Abstract: $\partial\mathbb{B}$ nets are differentiable neural networks that learn discrete boolean-valued functions by gradient descent. $\partial\mathbb{B}$ nets have two semantically equivalent aspects: a differentiable soft-net, with real weights, and a non-differentiable hard-net, with boolean weights.
+Abstract: B nets are differentiable neural networks that learn discrete boolean-valued functions by gradient descent.
+B nets have two semantically equivalent aspects: a differentiable soft-net, with real weights, and a non-differentiable hard-net, with boolean weights.
 We train the soft-net by backpropagation and then "harden" the learned weights to yield boolean weights that bind with the hard-net.
 The result is a learned discrete function.
 Unlike existing approaches to neural network binarization the "hardening" operation involves no loss of accuracy.
-Preliminary experiments demonstrate that $\partial\mathbb{B}$ nets achieve comparable performance on standard machine learning problems yet are compact (due to 1-bit weights) and interpretable (due to the logical nature of the learnt functions).
+Preliminary experiments demonstrate that B nets achieve comparable performance on standard machine learning problems yet are compact (due to 1-bit weights) and interpretable (due to the logical nature of the learnt functions).

 Chat is not available.